40net-cloud/fortinet-azure-solutions/FortiGate/Active-Passive-ELB-ILB/README.md

 ### Cloud-init

 Microsoft Azure offers the possibility to inject a configuration during deployment.
 This method is referred to as Cloud-Init.
-Both using templates (ARM or Terraform) or via CLI (Powershell, AzureCLI), it is possible to provide a file with this configuration.
+Both using templates (ARM or Terraform) or via CLI (PowerShell, Azure CLI), it is possible to provide a file with this configuration.
 In the case of FortiGate there are 3 options available.

 #### Inline configuration file